surifirstpin/biplus_documentation/docs/DataRun.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/d2a240b7943427822dbd1280f1555acc64d6800e/images/analysis.png)

-It contains list of dimension and measures which acts as fundamental building blocks for a query.

 ## Adding Dimension and Measure

-A **Dimension** is a set of group of data and **Measure** is a information of group of data and they
+A **Dimension** is a set of group of data and **Measure** is a information of group of data and they combinedly acts as fundamental building blocks for a query.

 Select set of fields, from dimension ( Grey fields) or measure (Orange fields) to build a query.